 US CPI Overview

-Tuesday's US economic docket highlights the release of the critical US consumer inflation figures for August, scheduled later during the early North American session at 12:30 GMT.
-The headline CPI is expected to decelerate a bit to 0.4% during the reported month from the 0.5% rise recorded in July.
-The yearly rate is also anticipated to have edged lower to 5.3% in August from 5.4% previous, which matched the biggest monthly gains since August 2008.
-Meanwhile, core inflation, which excludes food and energy prices, is projected to rise 4.2% in August from a year ago against the 4.3% increase in the previous month.
+Thursday's US economic docket highlights the release of the critical US consumer inflation figures for January, scheduled later during the early North American session at 13:30 GMT.
+The headline CPI is anticipated to come in at 0.5% during the reported month, unchanged from December.
+The yearly rate, however, is projected to reach a fresh 39-year high and accelerate to 7.3% in January from 7.0% recorded at the end of 2021.
+Meanwhile, core inflation, which excludes food and energy prices, is anticipated to rise to 5.9% from a year ago as against 5.5% in the previous month.

 How Could it Affect EUR/USD?